Project

 Project Overview

-Located within the Columbia Gorge Bi-State Renewable Energy Zone, it's an important project for the region.
-The project is a result of more than two decades of work by community and private partners.
-It has widespread support for its potential to create thousands of jobs, generate millions in annual tax revenue, and support regional energy and climate goals.
-A recent survey found that 72% of people in the region were in favor of pumped storage hydro projects.
+Located within the Columbia Gorge Bi-State Renewable Energy Zone, the project is vital for the region.
+A result of more than two decades of work by community and private partners, Goldendale has widespread support for its potential to create thousands of jobs, generate millions in annual tax revenue, and support regional energy and climate goals.

-• No. 1 Washington State priority in the Mid-Columbia Economic Development District's (MCEDD) Economic Development Strategy
+• No. 2 Washington state priority in the Mid-Columbia Economic Development District's (MCEDD) Economic Development Strategy

 • Designated a “Project of Statewide Significance” by the Washington State Legislature